mobilevis/mobilevis.github.io/index.md

 - *How can we address these challenges?*
 - *What are new and exciting ways to use mobile devices for data visualization?*

 This workshop will bring participants with diverse backgrounds together to identify the most pressing mobile visualization challenges that evolve out of practice and to establish opportunities for future collaboration.
+To see what we have planned, check out our **[Program](/program)**.